SaschaZeGerman/loginbuddy-samples/README.md

 # Loginbuddy - Samples

-This repository holds samples that use Loginbuddy.
+This repository holds samples that use [Loginbuddy](https://github.com/SaschaZeGerman/loginbuddy).
 Once launched, users can open a browser and will find demo clients, a demo OpenID Connect (OIDC) server and Loginbuddy itself.

 Loginbuddy is located in between clients and OIDC providers.
 Loginbuddy handles all *complicated* parts of OAuth and OIDC flows and follows best practices.

-These samples are also usable to connect to new providers, test connections, view responses of those providers, and integrate them into a client.
+These samples are also usable to connect to new providers, test connections, view responses of those providers, before integrate them into a client.

 ## Run the samples